YAG1307/YAG1307/README.md

 # Hello, I am YAG 🌩️

 Hey, I am YAG!
 I'm a developer working mostly with Unity (C#), C++, and Python.
-I am focused on making games, building C++/Python tools, and growing as a coder and a person.
+I am focused on making games, building C++/Python tools, and growing as a coder and person.

 #  About Me 🧐